 Celebrate World Environment Day - secure nature’s food supply

 According to the UN Food and Agriculture Organization (FAO), every year 1.3 billion tonnes of food is wasted globally.
-This is equivalent to the same amount of food produced in the whole of sub-Saharan Africa.
-At the same time, one in every seven people in the world go to bed hungry and more than 20,000 children under the age of five die every day from hunger.
+This is equivalent to the same amount produced in the whole of sub-Saharan Africa.
+At the same time, 1 in every 7 people in the world go to bed hungry and more than 20,000 children under the age of five die every day from hunger.

 There are many ways of improving this situation and while reducing food waste is critical, IUCN urges policy makers to make greater use of nature’s ability to provide sustainable solutions and to improve cooperation between sectors to ensure food security.

 Ecosystems such as forests, river basins and wetlands play a critical role in food production and security.
 They support the availability, access, and use of foods, both farmed and wild, and make our food systems more stable.
 Within these ecosystems, wild sources of food including vegetables, fruits, nuts, bushmeat are important to millions of people, especially during times of famine, insecurity, or conflict when regular food supplies are disrupted.
 Biodiversity also supports agricultural production through ‘services’ such as water purification, soil formation, nutrient cycling, pest control and pollination.

 • Wild animal and plant foods provide vital calories as well as much-needed protein and nutrients to more than a billion people.

 • Fish provide more than 1.5 billion people with 20 % of their average per capita intake of animal protein.

 • Bushmeat in the Congo Basin alone feeds nearly 100 million people – both urban and rural dwellers – and is important in many other forested regions of the world.